 - Have references rank the candidate in a list of your company’s most valued soft skills.

-- Administer online tests that validate soft skills.
+- Administer online tests that validate these soft skills.

 - Ask a candidate where they feel they could improve their soft skills.